dm03514/blog/nogroup/contact-tracing/README.md

   <img src="static/contact_tracing_last_2_weeks.png">
 </p>

-These people are referred to as the "first degree" contacts, because its just the people that the positive person came into contact with.
+These people are referred to as the "first degree" contacts; the people that the positive person came into contact with.

 # Trace Each Person Traced